Richard Carrier: Hitler Homer Bible Christ

 Hitler Homer Bible Christ: The Historical Papers of Richard Carrier 1995–2013 (2014) collects articles and conference papers on early Christianity, historical method, Greco-Roman science, and textual criticism, including the study of Hitler's Table Talk translations.

 Science Education and The Scientist in the Early Roman Empire

 The Science Education in the Early Roman Empire monograph (2016) revises Carrier's dissertation and surveys the curricular, institutional, and social settings through which scientific knowledge was taught in the Roman world, with attention to rhetorical schooling, technical handbooks, and educational stratification.
-Michiel Meeusen, in his review, states the work had issues such as "whiggism employed in dealing with ancient science and scientists."
+In his review, Michiel Meeusen wrote the work had defects such as "whiggism employed in dealing with ancient science and scientists".

 The Scientist in the Early Roman Empire companion volume (2017) significantly expands upon and examines the practice and social roles of investigators of nature in Roman antiquity, drawing on literary, epigraphic, and papyrological sources, and advances claims about trajectories in ancient scientific inquiry and their reception in late antiquity.
-In Cristian Tolsa's review, he characterizes parts of Carrier's framework as reductionist and notes "serious anachronisms".
+In his review, Cristian Tolsa calls parts of Carrier's framework reductionist and notes "serious anachronisms".